greeder59/eval-pelican/content/posts/Pelica_themes.md

  - Simularly, if you are not using tags.
 TAG_SAVE_AS = ''
  - While you are experimenting with themes you may see some unusual results.
 Try: LOAD_CONTENT_CACHE = False DELETE_OUTPUT_DIRECTORY = True
  - If the site is connected to github: GITHUB_URL = 'http://github.com/you/' to make a github ribbon.
- - If you want longer article summaries on your pages: SUMMARY_MAX_LENGTH = 50.
-Or larger.
+ - If you want longer article summaries on your pages increase the value of: SUMMARY_MAX_LENGTH.